Jacob-Northcote/Nurofy/README.md

 Use JavaScript to POST to http://127.0.0.1:5000/subscribe

 🎨 Customization

-Model Cards
+Model Cards:
 Update index.html iframe elements with your actual model demos and URLs.

-Contact Info
+Contact Info:
 Edit get-a-quote.html with your business email and phone number.

-Branding
+Branding:
 Modify style.css or replace space_background.png to match your brand identity.

 🛠️ Troubleshooting

-CORS Errors
+CORS Errors:
 Ensure backend is running and CORS is correctly configured.

-Database Errors
+Database Errors:
 Double-check MySQL credentials and table setup.

-Port Conflicts
+Port Conflicts:
 Make sure ports 5000 (backend) and 8000 (frontend) are free.

 🤝 Contributing

 Fork the repo

-Create a branch: git checkout -b feature/your-feature
+Create a branch:
+git checkout -b feature/your-feature

+Commit changes:
-Commit changes: git commit -am 'Add new feature'
+git commit -am 'Add new feature'

+Push branch:
-Push branch: git push origin feature/your-feature
+git push origin feature/your-feature

 Open a Pull Request

-📄 License
-MIT License – free to use and modify with attribution.